developerdhairya/AWS-Ultimate-Guide/Content/Amazon-S3-Storage-Classes.md

 - You can specify controls like write once and read many(WORM) in a vault’s lock policy and lock the vault for future edits.
 - Once locked the policy can’t be changed.
 - We have 3 types of AWS S3 Glacier:
-  - Aamzon S3 Glacier Instant Retrieval.(Same availability as S3 standard)
+  - Amazon S3 Glacier Instant Retrieval.(Same availability as S3 standard)
   - Amazon S3 Glacier Flexible Retrieval.(few minutes to few hours)
   - Amazon S3 Glacier Deep Archive(within 12 hours)